 The following are personal recommendations:

-- GM, in all its wisdom, uses plastic intake manifold gaskets on the 4.3L, 5.0L, 5.7L engines that are super prone to breaking and leaking antifreeze.
+- Ford, in all its wisdom, uses plastic intake manifold gaskets on the 4.6L, 5.4L engines that are super prone to breaking and leaking Antifreeze.
 Although this issue does not usually lead to overheating problems, it doesn't let the cooling system pressurize like it's designed to, this lead to internal hot spots in the engine that eventually lead to blown head gaskets.
-To find out more about this, take a look at:

 - So, any time you pop the hood on your car, always check the ends of the intake manifold to see if they are coolant.